tecladocode/web-dev-bootcamp/curriculum/section06/lectures/03_what_is_jinja2/README.md

 Jinja2 is useful because it has a consistent template syntax and the project is now regarded as an independent open source project.
 This means it can be used as an external dependency by other code libraries.

-Unlike the Django Template Language which is tied to the Django ecosystem, you can use Jinja2 in any of your project as a third party library.
+Unlike the Django Template Language which is tied to the Django ecosystem, you can use Jinja2 in any of your projects as a third party library.

 ## Introduction to Jinja2 Syntax